XiaoTaoWang/HiCLift/README.rst

 pairLiftOver
 ============
-pairLiftOver is a Python package that converts the two-dimensional genomic coordinates of chromatin contact pairs between assemblies.

-pairLiftOver is based on the `UCSC chain files <https://genome.ucsc.edu/goldenPath/help/chain.html>`_.
-It takes a pairs file or matrix file as input, performs coordinate conversion for each contact pair, and outputs a sorted pairs file or contact matrix with coordinates in another assembly.
+The conversion of genomic coordinates between different assemblies is a common task in many integrative and comparative studies.
+While a number of tools are available to accomplish this task for one-dimensional datasets, such as those from ChIP-Seq, ATAC-Seq, and RNA-Seq, none of them can handle with chromatin contact data that are associated with two-dimensional (2D) coordinates.
+Here we present pairLiftOver, a UCSC-chain-file-based tool, that converts the 2D genomic coordinates of chromatin contacts from one assembly to another.
+Using Hi-C of various species as the benchmark datasets, we show that pairLiftOver runs efficiently and outputs nearly identical contact matrices with the ones with raw sequencing reads re-mapped to the same target genome assembly. pairLiftOver will be especially useful when re-mapping raw reads is not feasible.

 Installation
 ============